gitrdm/gokando/docs/api-reference/minikanren.md

 ### GetStats

-GetStats returns a copy of the current statistics
+GetStats returns a snapshot of the current statistics.
+Returns nil if the monitor is nil.
+Safe to call concurrently from multiple goroutines.

 ```go
 func (*FDStore) GetStats() *SolverStats